This is the second-biggest home price correction of the post-WWII era—it's also a fairly mild correction

 That said, this ongoing housing correction is hardly one-size-fits-all.
 In particular, it’s driven by declines in overheated Western housing markets like San Francisco (down 11.9% since its 2022 peak), Seattle (down 13.5%), Phoenix (down 7.7%), and Las Vegas (7%).

-Meanwhile markets that didn’t get as detached from fundamentals during the Pandemic Housing Boom, including like New York (down 2% from its 2022 peak) and Chicago (down 0.8%), aren’t seeing as sharp of a home price correction.
+Meanwhile, markets that didn’t get as detached from fundamentals during the Pandemic Housing Boom, including New York (down 2% from its 2022 peak) and Chicago (down 0.8%), aren’t seeing as sharp a home price correction.

 It’s true that the U.S. housing market slipped into a home price correction in the second half of 2022.
 It’s also true that the 2.5% decline is minor compared to the massive Pandemic Housing Boom gains.